Branches

 was the original branch where development happened for two years before Rust support was merged into the kernel.

-Changes to this branch land via GitHub PRs.
-GitHub Actions is used as a pre-merge CI, compiling the kernel and booting it under QEMU for different toolchains, architectures and configurations.
-It also checks that some tests passed (e.g. loading sample modules, KUnit tests...) as well as building the PR under Clippy, building the docs, checking rustfmt
+Changes to this branch landed via GitHub PRs.
+GitHub Actions was used as a pre-merge CI, compiling the kernel and booting it under QEMU for different toolchains, architectures and configurations.
+It also checked that some tests passed (e.g. loading sample modules, KUnit tests...) as well as building the PR under Clippy, building the docs, checking rustfmt

 , etc. KernelCI tests it.
 Finally, in the past, the Ksquirrel bot checked the PRs sent to it.